Zymbit-Docs/docs/content/tutorials/digital-wallet/slip39-example/index.md

 SLIP39 generates groups and each of these groups can contain its own system of member shards.

-* HSM6 only supports up to 14 groups \* 14 members per group = 196 shards total
+* HSM6 supports up to 14 groups \* 14 members per group = 196 shards total

 <!-- * SCM supports up to 16 groups \* 16 members per group = 256 shards total -->

-### One con to using SLIP39

-Unfortunately while SLIP39 is more secure than BIP39, many wallets have not yet adopted this backup strategy at the time of writing this tutorial.
-This means that to recover a wallet using SLIP39, a user can only recover wallet keys using hardware wallets like Zymbit Hardware Wallet that support this feature.

 #### Useful Resources: